Having a frank discussion about money matters with your boss can be an uncomfortable thought.

 There’s always a right time and place for everything so you need to use some common sense when you approach your boss about the possibility of a raise.

-A general rule of thumb is to not to ask for a raise during a ‘high-stress’ period, such as when your boss is stressed or overworked.
+A general rule of thumb is not to bring up the salary request during a tough time, such as when your boss is stressed or overworked.
 If your company is not doing well, it’s also definitely not a good time to ask.
 Some warning signs that can indicate the company’s financial health are cutbacks in spending and/or layoffs.

-Conversely, the best time to ask for a raise is after a big accomplishment.
-Capitalise on the momentum of your success and you may find yourself in an ideal position to ask for a salary increment.
+Conversely, the perfect time to ask for a salary raise is after a big accomplishment.
+Capitalise on the momentum of your success and you may find yourself in an ideal position to ask for an increase in salary.

-Otherwise, a natural time for this conversation to take place is during your annual performance review, when the topic of salary is not only timely but often expected.
+Otherwise, a natural time for this conversation to take place is during your annual performance review or yearly review, when honest feedback is given and the topic of salary is not only timely but often expected.
+Be sure to know the average salary and salary benchmarks for your role from salary reports so you’re in a better position to negotiate a competitive salary for yourself.

 2. Highlight outstanding accomplishments